monsmau/vgsnpaware/README.md

 # Citation
- M. Monsù, M. Comin, "Fast Alignment of Reads to a Variation Graph withApplication to SNP Detection", under submission.
+ M. Monsù, M. Comin, "Fast Alignment of Reads to a Variation Graph with Application to SNP Detection", under submission.